Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Results

 \subsection{Rotated MNIST on the sphere}

-We extensively test the performance of H-(V)AE on the MNIST-on-the-sphere dataset~\citep{deng_mnist_2012}.
-Following \citet{cohen_spherical_2018} we generate a discrete unit sphere using the Driscoll-Healey (DH) method with a bandwidth (bw) of 30, and project the MNIST dataset onto the lower hemisphere.
-We consider two variants, NR/R and R/R, differing in whether the training/test images have been randomly rotated (R) or not (NR).
-For each dataset, we map the images to steerable tensors via the Zernike Fourier Transform (ZFT) with $L = 10$, and a constant radial function $R^{n}_{\ell} = 1$, resulting in tensors with 121 coefficients.\\ \\ We train 8 models with combinations of the following features: training mode (NR vs. R), invariant latent space size $z$ (16 vs. 120), and model type (AE vs. VAE).
+We extensively test the performance of H-(V)AE on the MNIST-on-the-sphere dataset~\cite{deng_mnist_2012}.
+Following ref.~\cite{cohen_spherical_2018}, we project the MNIST dataset, which includes images of handwritten numbers, onto the lower hemisphere of a discrete unit sphere.
+We consider two variants of training/test set splits, NR/R and R/R, differing in whether the training/test images have been randomly rotated (R) or not (NR).
+For each dataset, we map the images to steerable tensors via the Zernike Fourier Transform (ZFT) in eq.~\ref{eq:ZFT} and train models with different different sizes of latent spaces and model types (AE vs. VAE).
 In all cases the model architecture follows from Fig.~\ref{fig:model}C; see Section~\ref{sec:mnist_details} for details.